gumberss/FinanceControlinatorDocs/Features/Purchase Listinator/Shared Lists/Shared Lists Delivery Plan.md

 ## Notifications

-It can e planned in the future, with more context of the things that were done before
+It can be planned in the future, with more context of the things that were done before